-The January 2011 Press Release states that instruments issued after 1 January 2013 must meet the Non-Viability Requirement in order to be recognised as Tier 1 or Tier 2 instruments for regulatory capital purposes.
+The January 2011 Press Release states that instruments issued after 1 January 2013 must meet the Non-Viability Requirement in order to be recognised as Tier I or Tier II instruments for regulatory capital purposes.
 The recognition of instruments issued before 1 January 2013 which do not meet these requirements will be phased out from 1 January 2013.
-In the UAE, a first draft of the Basel III implementation text could be published during the course of 2013, although, as at the date of this Base Prospectus, there has been no official proposal for the implementation of the Non-Viability Requirement in the UAE.
-In the absence of new UAE legislation or such a confirmation, the terms and conditions of any securities may still need to provide for the Non-Viability Requirement in order to qualify as regulatory capital under Basel III.
+As at the date of this Base Prospectus, there has been no official proposal for the implementation of the Non-Viability Requirement in the UAE.
+In the absence of new UAE legislation or such a confirmation, the terms and conditions of such instruments may still need to provide for the Non-Viability Requirement in order to qualify as regulatory capital under Basel III.